 Viatris requires third-party suppliers of antibacterials to follow the same standards, including limits based on PNECs.
 It engaged with EcoVadis to start an audit programme among its top 35 antibiotic suppliers to assess AMR risk.
-It also requests and reviews the discharge levels of its suppliers as part of these audits.
+It ntibacterials manufacturing (APIs and drug pi also requests and reviews the discharge levels of its suppliers as part of these audits.
 It is unclear how many of the 35 suppliers are assessed so far and have quantified discharge levels.